Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 3. Transfer Points Between Accounts

-If your authorized user is a member of your household and also the primary cardholder of any Chase Ultimate Rewards points earning credit card, like the Chase Sapphire Preferred or Chase Freedom, you can transfer Chase Ultimate Rewards points back and forth to each other!
+If your authorized user is a member of your household and also the primary cardholder of any Chase Ultimate Rewards points earning credit card, like the Chase Sapphire Preferred Card or Chase Freedom, you can transfer Chase Ultimate Rewards points back and forth to each other!
 So if you’re short points, this is a way to pool your earnings.

 And because the points they earn as your authorized user will deposit into your account, you can even transfer the points they earn back to them!